6dlc/REFiLL/README.md

 5) When you’re done, put the notes in the common pool with your category of choice.
 If the note doesn’t have a category, contact 6dlc#5528 and request to make one.

 6) When you finished, open the command palette and create a backup.
 After, push your changes to the repository.
 You can open the command pallete with CTRL+P, or the icon located when you turn on the setting.
-This requires you to be a contributor
+This requires you to be a contributor.

-7) Congrats!
-You contributed!
+7) Congratulations!
+You've contributed!
+You may contribute again and continue creating backups to edit your projects.
+If any additions were made before you contribute, make sure to pull them from the repository.

 - Contact 6dlc#5528 if you need help or have questions.